karanpratapsingh/learn-go/README.md

 ok      foo 12.692s
 ```

-But if we update our `Add` function with a random edge case such where the program will panic if `b + 10` is greater than `a`.
+But if we update our `Add` function with a random edge case such that the program will panic if `b + 10` is greater than `a`.

 ```go
 func Add(a, b int) int {